I went to Tokyo for Latin American food: A MAZ Review

 Final thoughts

-I learned that he’s leaving at the end of March, and since I haven’t been to Central, I guess my questions around MAZ’s identity may be better answered by what changes after his departure.
-Being Venezuelan himself, I’m curious as to whether he will embark on a more personal project next.
-I guess these questions of identity are at the top of my mind after having visited Den less than a week before.
-I truly wasn’t expecting to get there first, but I’m really glad it worked out that way because I don’t think I would have had the perspective to ask them otherwise.
+Being Venezuelan himself, I’m also curious as to whether he will embark on a more personal project next.
+I guess these questions of identity are top of mind after having visited Den less than a week before.
+I really wasn’t expecting to get there first, but I’m happy it worked out that way, because I don’t think I would have had the perspective to ask them otherwise.

 These Tokyo sister bars have incredibly distinct identities, but experiencing all of them separately gave me so many a-ha moments where I was like “Oh!
 Okay!
 I see how this all connects now!”.
 I found the running theme of the creators’ visions, and that’s a very satisfying thing to do.
 It felt like I was on a treasure hunt.
-I’d like to feel the same when I eventually visit the other projects in this group, but I don’t want to feel like I’m experiencing the same concept in Lima, or Tokyo, or wherever else Martinez decides to branch off next.
+I’d like to feel the same when I eventually visit the other projects in this group.
+I don’t want to feel like I’m experiencing the same concept in Lima, or Tokyo, or wherever else Martinez decides to branch off next.

 Visit date: February 19th, 2026.